 *CONVERSION & INTERFACE KITS*

 You can purchase battery backup from our shop page this will keep your alarm system fully functional during power outages, with over 12 hours run time.
 These battery backup’s can also be used for your ISP provided smart WiFi routers, so your internet connection and wireless network continues working during the outage.

-Yes, we can provide you with a tablet, which will also utilise your old keypad wires to power the tablet.
 The tablet will let you control your alarm system and control all of your smart devices all under one application.